Email marketing — a powerful content marketing technique that many ecommerce businesses use today.

 What is the best email marketing service?

+There are many email platforms you can use and the one you choose will depend on what type of functionality you prefer.
 The following are some of the most commonly used email service providers:

 - Constant Contact